MichaelDSchlueb/MichaelDSchlueb/README.md

-- 👋 Hi, I’m Michael D. Schlueb, and I am a current Computer Science Senior at Rollins College in Winter Park, Florida.
+- 👋 Hi, I’m Michael D. Schlueb, and I am a Computer Science graduate of Rollins College, aspiring to become a Responsible Full-Stack Engineer in both software and hardware
 - 👀 I’m interested in the link between Computer Science and Philosophy, and how it combines to create Artificial Intelligence
-- 🌱 I’m currently learning Computer Science for Artificial intelligence and Ethics.
+- 🌱 I’m currently learning Computer Science for Artificial Intelligence and Ethics.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You may reach me at mdschlueb@outlook.com or 321-210-8634
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...